-Corticosteroids, often referred to simply as steroids, are the active ingredient in many steroidal injection therapies, including cervical epidural steroid injections.
+Corticosteroids often referred to simply as steroids contain the active ingredient in many steroidal injection therapies, including cervical epidural steroid injections.
 These steroids are lab-developed drugs made to closely resemble cortisol – a hormone the body naturally produces to help respond to stress.

-While there are many types of corticosteroids (cortisone, prednisone, and methylprednisolone), the most commonly used in instances of cervical radiculopathy is cortisone, though depending on the severity of a patient’s symptoms, one or multiple steroids may be administered at the time of visit.
+While there are many types of corticosteroids (cortisone, prednisone, and methylprednisolone), the most commonly used in instances of cervical radiculopathy is dexamethasone.

 Cervical epidural steroid injections, just like most steroidal treatments, must be administered periodically as symptoms manifest in patients.
 Though initial side effects are mild, prolonged use of steroids can have several adverse consequences.
-As such, most health organizations recommend limiting the total number of injections to 3 to 4 per year.
+As a result, many medical professionals recommend limiting the total number of injections to 3 to 4 per year.

 How Do Cervical Epidural Steroid Injections Work?

-Success rates for cervical epidural steroid injections are largely subjective, though the main factor patients consider in their success is pain relief and management.
+Success rates for cervical epidural steroid injections are largely subjective, though what most patients consider success is pain relief and management.
 Several studies have been conducted to quantify the efficacy of these treatments, with varying results.